NotJoeMartinez/APDL_Quality_Control/README.md

 arguments and produces a matplotlib graph showing the training/validation accuracy which can be turned off by removing `show_model_details()` from the last line

-### `train_mobilenet.py`
+### `transfer_learning.py` & `other_trasfer_learning.py`
-This file does the same thing as `train_model.py` except it uses a pre-trained mobile net model which is what Teachable Machine uses.
-This method of training has been the most successful but it's a black box as far as how it produces it's results.
+These files do the same thing as `train_model.py` except it uses a pre-trained model This method of training has been the most successful but it's a black box (for me) as to how it produces results.

 ### `test_model.py`
 This file takes no arguments but has several functions that can be commented in/out depending on what type of tests you want to do.